Here's Our Rant About Costamare Inc. (CMRE)

 Sponsored

-The average price from analysts is $19.00, which is $4.22 above the current price.
-CMRE currently public float of 53.94M and currently shorts hold a 2.83% ratio of that float.
-Today, the average trading volume of CMRE was 1.12M shares.
+CMRE currently public float of 53.94M and currently shorts hold a 2.65% ratio of that float.
+Today, the average trading volume of CMRE was 1.10M shares.

 CMRE’s Market Performance

-CMRE stocks went down by -8.29% for the week, with a monthly jump of 3.91% and a quarterly performance of -9.26%, while its annual performance rate touched 22.20%.
-The volatility ratio for the week stands at 3.64% while the volatility levels for the past 30 days are set at 3.90% for Costamare Inc..
-The simple moving average for the period of the last 20 days is -4.88% for CMRE stocks with a simple moving average of -2.93% for the last 200 days.
+CMRE stocks went down by -12.77% for the week, with a monthly drop of -5.72% and a quarterly performance of -15.30%, while its annual performance rate touched 8.81%.
+The volatility ratio for the week stands at 5.77% while the volatility levels for the past 30 days are set at 4.10% for Costamare Inc..
+The simple moving average for the period of the last 20 days is -8.34% for CMRE stocks with a simple moving average of -7.18% for the last 200 days.

 Analysts’ Opinion of CMRE